TheochemUI/eOn/docs/source/tutorials/dict_config.md

 - **Parameterization**: loop over temperatures, spring constants, or image counts without duplicating INI files.
 - **Validation reference**: option names and types are defined in {mod}`eon.schema`.
-Typos that would silently fall back to defaults in an INI file become obvious when compared against the schema documentation.
+Typos that would fall back to defaults without a warning in an INI file become obvious when compared against the schema documentation.
 - **Notebook integration**: generate and run eOn configurations within Jupyter notebooks.
 The
   [atomistic cookbook](https://atomistic-cookbook.org/examples/eon-pet-neb/eon-pet-neb.html)